mshea/lazy_gm_tools/5e_monsters/monsters_md/centaur-chieftain.md

 - **Longbow:** Ranged Weapon Attack: +4 to hit, range 150/600 ft., one target.
 Hit: 5 (1d8 + 1) piercing damage.
 - **Leadership (Recharges after a Short or Long Rest):** For 1 minute, the centaur chieftain can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the centaur chieftain.
 A creature can benefit from only one
 - **Leadership die at a time:** This effect ends if the centaur chieftain is incapacitated.
 - **Rearing Strike (Recharge 5-6):** The centaur chieftain rears back on its hind legs and makes a powerful stomp with its hooves.
 Each creature within 15 feet of the chieftain must make a DC 15 Dexterity saving throw, taking 28 (8d6) bludgeoning damage on a failed save, or half as much damage on a successful one.
-The attack leaves the centaur chieftain vulnerable, reducing its
-Armor Class by 2 until the start of its next turn.
+The attack leaves the centaur chieftain vulnerable, reducing its<br>Armor Class by 2 until the start of its next turn.